MOQ Meaning: What Is MOQ Wholesale? | All You Need to Know

 Cons:

 • Can be financially difficult to set.
 If you sell products at a very low cost, your MOQ is likely going to have to be set high to ensure a profit.
 This can be difficult to do since most customers won't want to buy an exorbitant number of products.
 In this case, you may be better off trying kitting and selling these products in a bundle with more valuable ones.
+After all, restaurant expenses and other business costs can be pretty high as is.

 • Barriers to entry.
 Unfortunately, MOQs are often prohibitive for small businesses or other customers.
 Some customers also prefer to be cautious when placing their first order with a business.
 You may miss out on building relationships that could yield long-term profits.

 • Can upset existing customers.
 If you already have a base of customers when you implement an MOQ, some may not be happy about it.
 It can feel like you don't care about your relationship, just money.
 Keeping your MOQ below the average order quantity can help avoid this issue.
 You should also include it in your eCommerce business plan from the start so no customers are surprised.
+And don't forget the power of stellar customer service when angry or confused customers inquire about the change.

 bluecart resources download page CTA